aphilippartd/computeless-rag/README.md

 ## 6. Conclusion 🌅

-The journey through the development of the Computeless RAG tool has showcased how seamlessly serverless architectures can integrate with generative AI to handle complex queries directly from private datasets by leveraging AWS AppSync, Amazon Bedrock and Pinecone.
+Developing the Computeless RAG tool has showcased how seamlessly serverless architectures can integrate with generative AI to handle complex queries from private datasets, leveraging AWS AppSync, Amazon Bedrock, and Pinecone.

-Further potential improvements and considerations to the Computeless RAG Tool are:
+### Potential Improvements:

-- **Amazon Cognito** could be used to authenticate users and authorize them to only access data of companies they belong to.
-Cognito seamlessly integrates with AWS AppSync.
+- **Amazon Cognito**: Use for user authentication and authorization, allowing access only to data from their respective companies.
+Cognito integrates seamlessly with AWS AppSync.
-- Each request on our API involves fetching secrets from **AWS Secrets Manager** through the `getPineconeApiKeyFunction`.
-This has 2 downsides:
+- **AWS Secrets Manager**: Each API request fetches secrets, which has two downsides:

-  1. Paying for secret retrieval everytime a request comes in.
-This has to balanced out with the fact that you are not paying for compute resources (eg: Lambda functions (invocation and ms of run time))
+  1. Costs for secret retrieval with each request, balanced by savings from not using compute resources like Lambda functions.
-  2. When logging is enabled on your AppSync API, the secret is printed in plaintext.
-Anyone having access to your Cloudwatch logs, would have access to your Pinecone API key.
-[Amazon Cloudwatch Logs data protection](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/mask-sensitive-log-data.html) can however help in solving this issue.
+  2. Secrets may appear in plaintext in CloudWatch logs when logging is enabled, exposing the Pinecone API key.
+[Amazon CloudWatch Logs data protection](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/mask-sensitive-log-data.html) can mitigate this.
+- **Data Ingestion with Bedrock Knowledge Bases**: For the data ingestion part in the vector datastore, using Bedrock Knowledge Bases could be an effective option.
+- **Date Retrieval with Bedrock Knowledge Bases**: Instead of manually embedding the user query and making the vector search on Pinecone, using the Retrieve API for Amazon Bedrock Knowledge Bases can be an "AWS managed" way of doing things.
+This approach combines the functionalities of the `generateEmbeddingFunction` and `searchEmbeddingsFunction` into a single function, streamlining the process and leveraging AWS-managed services.

+### Additional Considerations

+I acknowledge that other solutions are possible, and my point here is to present AppSync as one of the options among many, offering the luxury of choice.

+- **Step Functions**: Step Functions can also avoid compute and orchestrate your RAG pipeline, but with a different cost structure.
+You pay for executions and GB-seconds, which can add up depending on your use case.
+Compute time adds to the overall cost and network hops can introduce some additional latency.
+- **Lambda with Bedrock**: Using AWS Lambda functions with Amazon Bedrock can handle complex queries and integrate with various data sources.
+This approach involves costs associated with Lambda invocations and execution time, potentially adding latency.
+- **Lambda with Bedrock Knowledge Bases**: Combining Lambda with Bedrock Knowledge Bases enhances capabilities by providing managed knowledge bases.
+This approach also involves costs associated with Lambda invocations and execution time, potentially adding latency.

+Regardless of the chosen method, using Bedrock incurs a cost.
+The key difference is that with Lambda or Step Functions, compute time is an additional cost.
+The advantage of AppSync for this use-case is that it offers 30 seconds of "free" compute time to connect to data sources and execute the linear RAG logic, potentially offering cost savings compared to other options.

+In summary, I am not trying to convince that AppSync is the go-to solution for all cases.
+Rather, I aim to share that AppSync is a lesser-known yet viable option for building serverless, GenAI-driven applications.
+This adds to the range of choices available to developers, enabling them to select the best tool for their specific needs.

-Thank you for joining me on this exploration of the Computeless RAG Tool concept!
-I hope you had as much fun reading this as I had building the tool.
-You can find the code in the [following repo](https://github.com/aphilippartd/computeless-rag).
+Thank you for joining me on this exploration of the Computeless RAG Tool!
+I hope you enjoyed reading this as much as I enjoyed building it.
+Find the code in the [following repo](https://github.com/aphilippartd/computeless-rag).